Researching Costume Jewelry History, Companies and Signatures -“D”August 24, 2019

 - Mark: EnZell Sterling, c.
 1940s Courtesy Nancy Robinson

-- Founded by brother and sister Eric and Karen Erickson and Vicky Beamon c.
-1980’s.
+- Founded by husband-and-wife Erik and Karen Erickson and her friend Vicki Beamon in the 1980s.

-- Make runway jewelry and had a contract for jewelry sold in Target stores.
+- Make runway jewelry and retail lines.
+Also, had a contract for lesser jewelry sold in Target stores.

 - Esha was a trademark for the German company Schreiber & Hiller from 1951-1957- located in Pfrozheim, Germany.
 No information on RANDEL has been found.
 (Thanks to Robin Deutsch and Kristin Rheinwald for uncovering this information.)